 The following provides a sample of information that you should have learned by reading this guide.
 It does not include all of the important information, but should give you an idea of whether you have a general understanding of the vehicle and its operation.

 See the ANSWERS on the page following the questionnaire.

 Questionnaire

-1. If you need to stop quickly, press
+1.

 both the brake pedal and the

 parking brake.